 That’s why we created ScreenRec.
 With ScreenRec, you can easily capture your screen and walk your co-worker through the review.
 Once you’ve completed the code review, you can share the recording instantly by sending the author a secure viewing link.
 Try it for yourself!

-Top 7 Code Review Software
+Top 7 Code Review Tools

 Now that we have the basics of code reviewing down, let’s take a look at that list of the best code review tools you should try.